 3. Commit to the right kind of plan and budget

 You need a list.
 Write a list of Nice people you would like to buy a present for and allocate how much you would like to spend on each person.
 Set overall your budget and make it a finite figure.
 If you don’t shop online, simply withdraw that amount of cash and only spend that sum when buying presents.

 It’s about connecting.
 Just make the Christmas commitment to have lunch with friends, or go to see a play or movie.
 Your bestie might appreciate a night out with you more than a hand cream and body lotion set or a handbag she will never use.
 If you prefer expensive gifts rather than spending time together, what does it tell you about your friendship?

 You can be creative, even if money is tight.
 If you feel the need to bring something to your friend, you can bake it.
 Make cookies, organise dinners, write poems.
 Give your cousins vouchers of your time – for babysitting or to help them move house.
 It’s about being there for your friends and family.

 4. Seriously, just make it about the kids

 Commercialism aside, Christmas is a magical time, especially for kids.
 If you have big family gatherings you may simply choose to chip in for Christmas lunch and then just invest in presents for kids.

 For the adults, what about investing in quality time together, going on adventures or connecting with nature?

 Spreading joy and cheer will feel authentic if you are not accumulating debts that will last until next Christmas.
 Do you want to give yourself the best gift this year?
 Learn how to control your behaviour at all times, and that includes managing your Christmas party overeating, binge drinking and overspending, as well as dealing with debts and explosive anger outbursts.
-Check out our website www.impulsivity.com.au and our program to help you to be in control always.
+Check out our website www.impulsivity.com.au and our program to help you to always be in control.
 Santa will reward you with achieving your long-term goals and feeling proud of yourself.